Firetheft/ComfyUI_Local_Image_Gallery/README.md

 ## 🇬🇧 English

+### Update Log (2025-08-30)
+* **Multi-Select Dropdown**: The previous tag filter has been upgraded to a full-featured multi-select dropdown menu, allowing you to combine multiple tags by checking them.
+* **AND/OR Logic Toggle**: A new AND/OR button lets you precisely control the filtering logic for multiple tags (matching all tags vs. matching any tag).

 ### Update Log (2025-08-27)
 * **Major Upgrade**: Implemented a comprehensive **Workflow Memory** system.
 The node now remembers all UI settings (path, selections, sorting, filters) and restores them on reload.
 * **Advanced Features**: Added **Multi-Select** with sequence numbers (`Ctrl+Click`), batch **Tag Editing**, and intelligent **Batch Processing** for images of different sizes.